hanabi/hanabi.github.io/README.md

 ### Double Tempo Clues (Re-cluing 2+ Cards)

 * Typically, when a tempo clue is given that touches two or more cards, it means that ALL of the cards touched are playable in order from left to right.
-* However, this interpretation does not apply when the clue unlocks a player's hand.
+* However, this interpretation does not apply when:
+  * the clue unlocks a player's hand
+  * it gets two or more cards played in total (using cards in someone else's hand)
-* Additionally, this interpretation does not apply when the second card touched is strictly not playable.
-In these situations, all players can see that since only one card is getting tempo, the interpretation of the clue should be a *Tempo Clue Chop Move*.
+* Furthermore, it also does not apply when the second card touched is strictly not playable.
+In this situations, all players can see that since only one card is getting tempo, the interpretation of the clue should be a *Tempo Clue Chop Move*.
 * However, if the other players can see that the card being chop moved is useless (or not very good), it implies a *Finesse* on the touched cards that are not strictly playable right now.

 ### Early Fix Clue Chop Moves